vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/product/nsx/remediate9-nsx/remediate9-nsx.md

 For more information see the [NSX API Documentation](https://developer.vmware.com/apis/1733/).

-> **Note**: If the user is a remote user, append "@domain" to the username, for example, "joe@example.com".
+> **Note** If the user is a remote user, append "@domain" to the username, for example, "joe@example.com".
 The domain must match a domain for a configured identity source or a configured LDAP identity source.

 Curl example: